sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## Caveats / Known issues

 We've explored "two-word compounding", where two words are actually one, but is there a possibility of a three-word compounding -- where three words become two?
 This tool does NOT currently check for this, so I can't actually guarantee that the lists outputted by the tool are completely compound-safe.
+This another reason to more simply remove all prefix words, as the EFF word list creator apparently did.

 Also, currently this script runs really slowly on lists with a lot of overlaps (problematic or not).
 Using threads in Rust would help, but I'm sure there's a more efficient way to check for problematic overhangs.